finimize/fullstack-dev-challenge/README.md

 - How you approached the challenge
 - What bits of your solution you like
 - What bits of your solution you’d like to improve upon or would develop next
+- How you used AI to develop the solution (using AI tooling is encouraged!
+We are interested in how you thought about it)

 Any images/gifs of the finished product would be helpful too!